JohanBernt/Weather-Data-API/README.md

 There is a screenshot in the file which shows the result of a search.

-This code should be run in atom and in a chrome browser using localhost:3000.
-You should have npm, nodemon and express.js installed to ensure the code runs correctly.
+This code was written in atom and runs in a chrome browser using localhost:3000.
+I have npm, nodemon and express.js installed to ensure the code runs correctly.